Building Cyber Resiliency Is the Path to Better Brand Protection for Consumer Products and Services Companies

 - A crisis management team is in place and prepared to address a specific sudden crisis scenario; otherwise, a rapid response will be virtually impossible.

-- Response teams are supported with robust communications plans that emphasise the importance of transparency, straight talk and effective use of social media.
+- Response teams are supported with robust communications plans that emphasize the importance of transparency, straight talk and effective use of social media.

 - Response teams update and test their rapid response plans periodically.

-Customer loyalty programmes are among the basic building blocks of successful consumer products and services companies today.
-These programmes are not only competitive differentiators, but also key drivers of revenue and profits for retailers, restaurants, hotels, airlines and many other businesses.
-The success of loyalty programmes, however, hinges on more than inspiring customers to opt in and offering them rewards that they find compelling.
+Customer loyalty programs are among the basic building blocks of successful consumer products and services companies today.
+These programs are not only competitive differentiators, but also key drivers of revenue and profits for retailers, restaurants, hotels, airlines and many other businesses.
+The success of loyalty programs, however, hinges on more than inspiring customers to opt in and offering them rewards that they find compelling.
 Consumer trust is also essential.

 Consumers want to be assured that the companies they interact with through various touch points — online, offline and through mobile applications — are doing everything possible to protect their personal data and privacy.
 Even millennial consumers, who are generally more willing than customers in other demographic groups to share personal information with businesses in exchange for rewards, have high expectations that companies will keep their data secure and respect their privacy.
 And if the companies don’t, they are quick to hold them accountable.